 The expansion will add 15,000 square feet to the existing building allowing room to expand the facility’s fitness and education programs including:

 Plans to renovate the lap pool are part of a second phase but will come later.
 The tennis courts will be converted to additional parking starting in June 2017.
 Old Town Hot Spring hopes to break ground in the spring of 2018.
 The total project costs for both phases is approximately $9 million – savings will supply $3 million.
 The goal is to raise the other $6 million through donations through a Capital Campaign.
 A campaign committee is leading the fundraising efforts and includes staff, board members and community members.
 We do not plan to raise membership fees or admission prices beyond normal increases for this project.

-The campaign committee is co-chaired by Mary Brown and Eileen Allen and consists of other community volunteers Penny Fletcher, Barb Shipley, Dave Franzel and Kari Nelson.
-OTHS board members Rich Lowe, Jill Leary and Rick Brodie are also part of the group which is rounded out by OTHS Executive Director, Pat Carney, Operations Director, Stephanie Orozco and Development Coordinator, Jessica Terrio.
+The campaign committee is co-chaired by Mary Brown and Eileen Allen and consists of other community volunteers Penny Fletcher, Barb Shipley, Dave Franzel, Becky Lamb, Holly Williams and Kari Nelson.
+OTHS board members Rich Lowe and Jill Leary are also part of the group which is rounded out by OTHS Executive Director, Stephanie Orozco, and Project Manager Pat Carney.

 Colorado Enterprise Zone Contribution Project